NuGet/docs.microsoft.com-nuget/docs/reference/Signed-Packages-Reference.md

 ### Trust Package Owners

-Repository signatures include additional metadata to identify who were the package owners at the time of submission.
-You can restrict packages from a repository based on a list owners:
+Repository signatures include additional metadata to determine the owners of the package at the time of submission.
+You can restrict packages from a repository based on a list of owners:

 ```xml
 <trustedSigners>